Mi pecado: Casting

 Actor Valentino Lanús was originally attached to the role of Julián Huerta Almada opposite of Maite Perroni.
-With Lanús still attached to the role, producer Juan Osorio offered the role of Julián's mother, Justina Aldama de Huerta, to Sabine Moussier, but she turned down the offer, feeling that, at 42, she was too young to play the mother of then-33-year-old Lanús, who had played her love interest in Amar sin límites three years earlier.
+With Lanús still attached to the role, producer Juan Osorio Ortiz offered the role of Julián's mother, Justina Almada de Huerta, to Sabine Moussier, but she turned down the offer, feeling that, at 42, she was too young to play the mother of then-33-year-old Lanús, who had played her love interest in Amar sin límites three years earlier.
 Actress Joana Benedek, only three years older than Lanús, was instead cast as Justina.
 However, Lanús eventually backed out of the role, citing a heavy workload as impeding his participation.
 The role was then recast with Eugenio Siller, then 28, and Moussier replaced Benedek as Justina.

 Additionally, the role of Rodolfo Huerta was originally to have been filled by Ernesto Laguardia.
-However, the actor, who also serves as host on the television program Hoy, did not receive permission from Hoy producer Roberto Romagnoli to take time off to film the novela, so he was replaced with Francisco Gattorno.
+However, the actor, who also served as host on the television program Hoy, did not receive permission from Hoy producer Roberto Romagnoli to take time off to film the telenovela, so he was replaced with Francisco Gattorno.

-Towards the end of the filming of the novela, actress Sabine Moussier was diagnosed with Guillain–Barré syndrome and was forced to alter her shooting schedule on Mi pecado in order to promote her recovery.
+Towards the end of the filming of the soap opera, actress Sabine Moussier was diagnosed with Guillain–Barré syndrome and was forced to alter her shooting schedule on Mi pecado in order to promote her recovery.
 According to Osorio, Moussier's illness traveled from her spinal cord to her brain, affecting her ability to remember her lines and causing her severe pain.
 As a result of her worsening health, Moussier was forced to leave the cast of Mi pecado shortly before the completion of filming.
-Moussier's character, Justina, was not recast, as Osorio had planned in advance for the possibility of her departure and filmed her final scenes in advance.
+Moussier's character, Justina, was not recast, as Osorio had planned for the possibility of her departure and filmed her final scenes in advance.

 Broadcast history

 Mi pecado premiered on Televisa's El Canal de las Estrellas on Monday, June 15, 2009, at 6:00 PM, replacing En nombre del amor.
 The program aired weeknights, and, as a result of its success, was moved to the 7:00 PM time slot on Monday, July 27, 2009, replacing Verano de amor while ceding its former time to Camaleones.
-Mi Pecado ran for a total of 110 episodes, with its finale airing on Friday, November 13, 2009; it was replaced by Mar de amor.
+Mi pecado ran for a total of 110 episodes, with its finale airing on Friday, November 13, 2009; it was replaced by Mar de amor.
 From March 8 to August 6, 2010 Univision broadcast Mi pecado weeknights at 7pm/6c replacing En nombre del amor.
 The last episode was broadcast on August 6, 2010 with Llena de amor replacing it.